selfmgmt/slate/source/index.html.md

 In order to authorize your API queries, you will need to create a token using your set of public and private keys (currently supplied to you by Self Management Group).

 <aside class="notice">
-All endpoints except “echo” must be authorized.
+All endpoints except “echoString” must be authorized.
 </aside>

 # Generating a Token